IPL VS Laser hair removal

 Cost: Laser light is expensive to generate, and so, in salons especially, laser treatment comes with a hefty price tag whereas IPL is often much more affordable.

 Longevity of results: As a trade-off for the increased price tag and pain level, the results from laser treatment can mean fewer top-ups are required between sessions.
 But, as with any kind of light-based hair reduction, you'll always need to continue with top-up treatments to stop hairs from growing back.

 Safety: Laser light is very powerful and can even be dangerous.
 Because of this, at-home laser hair removal devices use significantly reduced power, especially in comparison to their expensive salon equivalent.
 The bonus of IPL treatment is that it's much safer to use as the light is less concentrated, so can be used at home risk-free for long-lasting results.

 Which is better for hair removal, IPL or laser?

 Typically, IPL technology will require more treatments and may produce less effective hair reduction.
-New laser technologies we work with in clinic are more advanced and effective than IPL counterparts with less discomfort (as they are fitted with integrated cooling systems).
+New laser technologies we work with in the clinic are more advanced and effective than IPL counterparts with less discomfort (as they are fitted with integrated cooling systems).
 In addition, it means our machines can treat a wider range of skin and hair types than an IPL would.
-It's for that reason they utilise IPL for greater purposes such as skin rejuvenation.
+It's for that reason they utilize IPL for greater purposes such as skin rejuvenation.

-While the skincare specialist feels that if people just want to remove excess hair, then true laser is the best option, she does say that “both lasers and IPL are effective when being delivered by a qualified laser practitioner”.
+While the skincare specialist feels that if people just want to remove excess hair, then the true laser is the best option, she does say that "both lasers and IPL are effective when being delivered by a qualified laser practitioner".
 Both experts agree that it is important to discuss your specific concerns with your aesthetic practitioner and take into consideration your skin type so that they can advise you on the best course of action.